Top 2018 Privacy Leaks

 To be clear, this privacy leak did not happen in 2018 – it took place back in 2014 and 2015.
 However, the scandal broke last year, and Cambridge Analytica was undoubtedly one of the biggest stories regarding the privacy of 2018.
 In the end, it affected between 50 and 87 million Facebook users.

 This is what happened.
 Aleksandr Kogan, a psychology professor at the University of Cambridge, created a personality test app called “thisisyourdigitallife.”
 Using it, he started collecting data on Facebook users who had downloaded the app and their friends.
+Using it, he started collecting data on Facebook users who had downloaded the app and their friends.
+The data included people’s locations and “likes.”
+The data included people’s locations and “likes.”
 The data included people’s locations and “likes.”
 The users consented to this, and it is important to note that this was legitimate at the time because the app was portrayed as having an academic purpose.

 However, what happened next was indeed not.
 Kogan passed the information on to Cambridge Analytica, a political consulting firm.
 This was a major privacy leak but what made the situation even worse (and made the story even more high profile) was the fact that Cambridge Analytica went on to work on Donald Trump’s 2016 presidential campaign.